Gozala/workspace/pages/Service as a DAG.md

 - Instead of defining capabilities in terms of actions one could perform, we could take page from [IPLD Patch](https://ipld.io/specs/patch/fixtures/fixtures-1/) book and define universal set of operations
 	- It is worth calling out similarity with HTTP small and fairly universal set of HTTP methods
 	- Another analogy could be made with SQL which also has small set of operations `insert`, `select`, `update`, `delete`
-- All our UCANs can be modeled as follows
+- We could model this as follows
-	- `with` - Encodes mutable space identifier `did:key` or `did:mailto`
 	- `can` - Encodes IPLD path within the space (MUST target entry in either map or a list)
 	- `nb` - Encodes one of the universal `Operation` to be executed (as per schema below)
 - ```ipldsch
   # Command is one of the standard operation tasks
   type Command union {
-    # Writes an entry at the target IPLD path.
-If identical entry at
+    # Writes this task at the specified IPLD path.
+If identical task
-    # given path already exists command is noop.
-If different entry
+    # at specified path already exists command is noop.
+If different
-    # exists under given path operation MAY be denied.
+    # entry exists under specified path operation is denied unless
+    # entry has failed or deleted status.
     Task<{ path IPLDPath value Any }> "dag/put"
-    # Reads state at the given IPLD path.
+    # Reads entry at the specified IPLD path.
-    Task<{ path IPLDPath }> "dag/add"
+    Task<{ path IPLDPath }> "dag/get"
-    # Deletes entry from the target IPLD path.
+    # Deletes entry from the specified IPLD path.
     Task<{ path IPLDPath }> "dag/remove"
     # Selects entries from the target IPLD path.
 IPLD path MUST target
     # map, list or an entry with in them.
 If targets an entry selects